danielegiampaoli/Jason-Railroad-Scenario/README.md

 This is a multi-agent system in Jason modelling a simplified railroad scenario.
 The MAS includes a set of cognitive agents following the BDI architecture, i.e., a train, a set of signals and a railroad junction.
 The train will move along a circular track while collecting and dropping passengers at stations, stopping at red lights and switching track at the junction when required.
 A custom environment in Java will handle agent interactions, provide functions to agents and a graphical interface.

 This work is intended to be run from _jedit_ (or equivalent) and its output is the list of actions executed as displayed on a console and a live visual representation of agents performing their actions and interacting.
+The _MyTrain.mas2j_ file should be opened from _jedit_ and the MAS should be run from there, as all agents should appear in the program agents section.

 ### Scenario